Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 right corner.

-### Setup THE OpenTelemetry SDK to work with Azure Monitor exporter
+### Setup the OpenTelemetry SDK to work with Azure Monitor exporter

 The following code shows how to configure the OpenTelemetry SDK auto-configuration with the Azure Monitor exporter:
 ```java readme-sample-autoconfigure